 It is important to note that Muslims celebrate two different Eids — Eid al-Fitr and Eid al-Adha.

 Eid al-Fitr marks the end of Ramadan.
 The month of Ramadan is intended to strengthen spirituality.
 During this month, Muslims fast from dawn till dusk, give extra attention towards their prayers, study the Qur’an, give charity, and serve humanity.
 Eid al-Fitr is celebrated at the end of this month.

 This current Eid, Eid al-Adha draws attention to sacrifice.
 It is celebrated ten weeks after Eid al-Fitr upon the conclusion of Hajj, the holy pilgrimage to Mecca.
-Eid-ul-Adha honors the sacrifice of prophet Abraham (peace be upon him) and his son prophet Ishmael (peace be upon him).
-Both father and son submitted themselves to the Will of God after seeing a dream in which Prophet Abraham (peace be upon him) was ordered to sacrifice his son.
+On Eid-ul-Adha, Muslims honor the sacrifice of prophet Abraham (peace be upon him) and his son.
+Muslims believe that both father and son submitted themselves to the Will of God after seeing a dream in which Prophet Abraham (peace be upon him) was ordered to sacrifice his son.
 When he was about to sacrifice his son, God commanded him to stop.